hkleinsorgen/VW-Jenkins/README.md

 ## Install Jenkins

 Download and install Jenkins.war as usual.
 You might want to set HUDSON_HOME in web.xml to specify the configuration/build directory used by Jenkins.
-After installation, open the Jenkins page and go to _Manage Jenkins_ -> _Configure System_.
+After installation, open the Jenkins page and go to `Manage Jenkins > Configure System`.
 Add three global properties:

-*   _VisualWorksConfigurationDirectory_ - A directory containing configuration files.
+*   `VisualWorksConfigurationDirectory` - A directory containing configuration files.
 Export your Store respositories into this directory (as respositories.xml)
-*   _VisualWorksRepository_ - The name of the _profile_ of the Store repository that contains your packages.
+*   `VisualWorksRepository` - The name of the profile of the Store repository that contains your packages.
-*   _VisualWorksStoreParcel_ - The name of the parcel of the Store connection (e.g. "StoreForPostgreSQL").
+*   `VisualWorksStoreParcel` - The name of the parcel of the Store connection (e.g. "StoreForPostgreSQL").

 You might want to define additional variables, for example

-*   _VisualWorksHome_ - The VisualWorks home directory
+*   `VisualWorksHome` - The VisualWorks home directory

 ## Create a job

-For each image, create a new job as _free-style software project_.
+For each image, create a new job as `free-style software project`.

-You now need to put some files into the _workspace_.
+You now need to put some files into the `workspace`.
 Jenkins does not create a workspace directory automatically, so build the non-configured job once.
-Jenkins will create a workspace directory %HUDSON_HOME%\jobs\%JOB_NAME%\workspace.
+Jenkins will create a workspace directory `%HUDSON_HOME%\jobs\%JOB_NAME%\workspace`.

 Put the following files into the workspace directory: